 - Venders – in most cases were just pushing their products and services with little investment in understanding the organization.
 They would talk about being a trusted advisor but invested zero into that relationship. venders bombard organizations with email and phone calls but rarely invest time facetime.
 For example, how do I know where your product fits?
 How will it help my organization achieve its goals?
 How do I sell it to my executive team for budgeting?
 How do I make sure its successful in the organization once its deployed?

 - The new hire – with many of their colleagues downsized and more downsizing approaching, the longtime employees are not so willing to ensure a new hires success.
 Information sharing that enables the new hire is difficult to obtain.
 People are afraid of losing their jobs, the lifers negative and this coupled with a culture that devalues the employee – the new hire must figure things out themselves.
 Example, when asking long time employees about key work related processes that are not documented, the questions are followed by “well, the processes changes all the time and there not documented so i don’t know what to tell you’ or they simply stonewall you – why cant someone just cooperate?
 Why wont management kick this guy in the ass?
-There are many negative old (Physically or mentally) people that are burned out and are simply broken.
+There are many negative old (Physically or mentally) people that are burned out and are simply broken – package them!

 - Job descriptions don’t match actual job – I’ve experienced this before but not as much as the past five years. the job was completely different and not challenging actually.
 One hiring manager told me he knowingly exaggerated the role to attract an expert.
 One manager listed projects and when I joined they didn’t exist – no budget or executive sponsorship.
 He said the next time he added projects to his book of work he’d make sure the executive are on board and funding is available – really!!